benetech/martus.martus-build/BuildFiles/Documents/README.txt

 - Added instructions for Bengali/Bangla, Burmese, and Khmer font display in Martus to the User Guide.

-B. Changes from version 3.4 to version 3.4.1
+C. Changes from version 3.4 to version 3.4.1

 - Changed the Martus time-out length when there is no activity to be more flexible, instead of always timing out at 10 minutes.
 This